 Individualized Support for Key People

-A professional coach enhances the way an individual thinks, works and succeeds.
-It’s like a booster rocket to help them communicate with greater effectiveness and be more emotionally intelligent with those around them.
-A typical outcome is improved workplace relationships as they become aware of their impact on others and understand their share of the responsibility.
-For supervisors and managers, it affords the chance to learn how to lead rather than direct.
-Throughout the process, the coachee has the opportunity to move beyond self-perceived limits and gain fresh perspectives as they identify specific actions and new learnings.
-Better people make better organizations.
-Everyone should have a coach!
+A professional coach enhances the way individuals think, work and succeed.
+Coaching is like a booster rocket that helps people communicate with greater effectiveness and be more emotionally intelligent with those around them.
+Improved workplace relationships is a typical outcome as employees become aware of their impact on others and understand their share of the responsibility.
+For supervisors and managers, coaching affords the chance to learn how to lead rather than direct.
+Throughout the process, coachees have the opportunity to move beyond their self-perceived limits and gain fresh perspectives as they identify specific actions and new learnings that improve themselves and help them become more effective team members.
+Better people make better organizations, so everyone should have a coach.

 “The partners of RingSide Hospitality Group have always been aware of the importance of providing our executive team members with the tools they need to be successful.
 We sought coaching assistance from In-Accord when it became apparent that one of our executive team members lacked the communication and leadership skills necessary to reach their potential but had everything else needed to be successful in their role.
 It was a decision that was well worth the investment.
 Shortly after the team member began their coaching sessions, they were able to find their voice among the executive team and make a more positive impact on the employees they oversee.
 In closing, I’d like to restate my strong support for In-Accord NW.
 I am confident that they will meet your expectations and help you to continue to find success within your staff.”